Have you ever heard of Facebook Pixel and wondered what the heck is this?

 Facebook Pixel collects and tracks data using events – a specified action that your visitors take while on your website.
 There are two different kinds of events – custom conversions and standard event.

 Custom conversions can help you measure and optimize your ads for the events that matter most to your business.
 Usually, you would want to create a custom conversion by selecting a completion page.
-For example, the page that people go after they complete their order, your thank-you page.
+For example, the page that people go to after they complete their order, your thank-you page.

 You can specify the link you want to track your custom conversions.
 You can create a conversion that tracks only one link on your website (equals) or exclude a link (doesn’t contain).
 You can also track a group of links that have the same beginning (contains).
 For example, you can track conversions for both dayanadancheva.com/blog/instagramarticle and dayanadancheva.com/blog/facebookarticle if you select dayanadancheva.com/blog as your URL.